sjodcre/crypto-hashes/public/content/blake3/general.md

-# SHA-256 for Everyone
+# BLAKE3 for Everyone

-Imagine a machine that gives a secret fingerprint to any file or message.
-That’s SHA-256.

-- Change one letter, the fingerprint changes completely.
-- No way to go backwards and figure out what was put in.
-- It’s safe, fast, and trusted by banks and cryptocurrencies.

-It helps check for tampering, protect passwords, and verify things haven’t been changed.
+BLAKE3 is one of the fastest and smartest hash tools ever made.

+- It turns any file into a secret-looking code
+- It works super fast — even with big files
+- It can use all the CPU’s cores to go faster!
+- People use it to check files, protect information, or speed up security tools

+It’s new, powerful, and great when performance matters.

 ---